Pic credit: rankmylist.com

 Another, fascinating aspect about Ray’s filmmaking is that he does not push anything down your throat, despite the subtexts and layering.
 He allows for multiple interpretations from a scene on the part of the audience.
 However, if you like to study filmmaking and its intricacies, then here is an interesting video from a YouTuber, who has studied Ray’s camera angles and movements.

 The Apu Trilogy, arguably Ray’s most famous work, comprising of three films, Pather Panchali (1955), Aparajito (1956) and Apur Sansar (1959) were the last films of his, that I watched.
-These I must admit are not easy films to watch, but there is no doubt that each one is a masterpiece.
+These I must admit are not easy films to grasp, but there is no doubt that each one is a masterpiece.
 Pather Panchali, perhaps Ray’s best film ever, which also happened to be his first film, won the Best Human Document award at the Cannes Film Festival in 1956.
 It features in the lists of the best films ever made and is a part of the curriculum of film schools.

 You must remember that Ray made movies at a time when we didn’t have big budgets, marketing expertise and social media promotions.
 Yet, he managed to win all the awards including the Golden Lion at the Venice Film Festival and 2 Silver Bears at the Berlin International Film Festival.
 In fact, he beat some of the directors who had inspired him, to win these prestigious awards.
 Today, Indian film makers have the budget to market their films at these film festivals, yet we don’t manage to win any awards.
 Ray proves through his films that you don’t need money to make a good film, what you need is skill, talent and honesty.